Playing Dungeon Crawl Stone Soup online is currently only possible in non-graphical/ASCII mode, yet it provides the following advantages:

 • It serves the latest released and the previous version of Dungeon Crawl Stone Soup.

-• It also serves the development version, updated on an as-needed basis.
+• It also serves the latest development version and is updated daily.

-Server statistics, high-scores and milestones are gathered in a single place, however separately categorized by stable/released and alpha/development games.
+Server statistics, high-scores and milestones are gathered in a single place, however separately categorized by stable/released only or all stable/released & alpha/development games.

-To play on one of these servers you need a program to do SSH or Telnet.
+To play in non-graphical mode on one of these servers you need a program to do SSH.
 The programs are available in many different forms and commonly used to log into a remote server and receive a shell.
-Using SSH is the preferred method because it’s usually faster and, especially if your delay to a server is high, its compression feature are worth it.
-Telnet is still supported because of its ease of use.
+Using SSH is the preferred method because it’s usually faster and, especially if your delay to a server is high, its compression feature is worth it.

-Connecting to one of the three servers mentioned above presents you with a menu to register your character’s name and then let’s you choose the game you would like to play, even modify your game configuration or backup your save-game.
+Connecting to one of the servers mentioned above presents you with a menu to register your character’s name and then lets you choose the game you would like to play, even modify your game configuration or backup your save-game.

 On Windows-based operating systems

-We suggest to download the open-source program called PuTTY or its feature-enhanced sister PuTTYtray, both capable of doing SSH and Telnet connections.
+We suggest to download the open-source program called PuTTY or its feature-enhanced sister PuTTYtray, both capable of doing SSH connections.

 Connect via SSH to CAO.
 Username and Password: joshua